HackYourFuture-CPH/JavaScript/Week1/MAKEME.md

 ## Before you start with the homework:

 1. Watch: [What is programming](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro) Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).

+## Step 0 Simple exercise
+1. Create an Array of names of people in the class and call this variable hYF06.
+2. Insert all the names of your class.
+This should be both first name and last name.
+3. Print all the names
+4. You will then create a random pair from the Array and print the names on the pair.
+5. You should output the names on index.html.
+Hint :use Math.random() function

 ## Step 1: JavaScript